Microchip-MPLAB-Harmony/pmci_apps_cec173x/apps/pldm/readme.md

 2. Send PLDM request messages using the [Control Center Serial Software](https://www.totalphase.com/products/control-center-serial/)
 3. Skip the "Destination Slave Address" field (first byte) while entering the control message in the message tab of the [Control Center Serial Software](https://www.totalphase.com/products/control-center-serial/)
 4. For every PLDM request message a response message can be seen under the transaction log window of the [Control Center Serial Software](https://www.totalphase.com/products/control-center-serial/)
+5. The component identifier supported in this application is 0x1020.